-With the festive season now upon us, it's important to remember that for many people it can be a time of isolation, disappointment, anxiety or stress.
-Read our tips to understand how to manage a crisis this festive season.
+With Easter right around the corner, it’s important to remember that for many people it can be a time of isolation, disappointment, anxiety or stress.
+Read our tips to understand how to manage a crisis this Easter.

 Avoid the crisis